jackkershaw/daily-challenges/README.md

 ## Changelog

-After making the initial, mobile first design I decided to make some changes to the site.
+After making the initial design I decided to make some changes to the site.

 - Changed the colour scheme to Wordle's based on user feedback.
 - Ran Google Lighthouse on the site to check accessibility.
 Mostly positive, but it instructed me to:
   - Add a meta description
   - Use the font display option to swap font on page load.
-- Media query for desktop view
+- Media query for desktop view.
+I originally designed for mobile which made things too big for desktop.
+Bizarrely I used vw for the font sizes so I changed that too.
+- Added a reset button.

 ## To do